wachirawahomed/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home changes the working directory to the user’s home directory.
 3-listfiles display's current directory contents in a long format.
 4-listmorefiles display's all current directory contents, including hidden files, in the long format.
+5-listfilesdigitonly display's all current directory contents in long format,with user and group IDs displayed numerically and hidden files (starting with .).